samvram/DSPLibrary/README.md

 # Using DSPLibrary
-DSPLibrary is a custom pythonlibrary created for tackling practical problems faced in DSP courses for Engineering.
+DSPLibrary is a custom python library created for tackling practical problems faced in DSP courses for Engineering.
 We build this library for usage and development by students of **IIST** for **AV311(Digital Signal Processing)**.
 The library is made for **python**, for its open source usage.
 Yes, we promote *FOSS*.

-##Setting up the environment
+## Setting up the environment
 You need to have a working Python version installed on your system, along with *Numpy* and *Scipy* libraries installed.
 We will walk through the steps to install this build on your system.